 HO-7 Mobile Home Form Policy

 This policy protects different types of mobile homes.
-The coverage it provides is the same as the HO-3 policy.
+Also, the coverage it provides is the same as the HO-3 policy.
 It is noteworthy that this policy only covers mobile homes when it is stationary.
 This policy doesn’t cover any loss or damage that occurs while the mobile home is in transit.
 Here are the examples of mobile homes HO-7 covers:

 - Manufactured homes